david2999999/Javascript/README.md

 ## Javascript
-When JavaScript fi rst appeared in 1995, its main purpose was to handle some of the input validation that had previously been left to server-side languages such as Perl.
+When JavaScript first appeared in 1995, its main purpose was to handle some of the input validation that had previously been left to server-side languages such as Perl.
 Prior to that time, a round-trip to the server was needed to determine if a required fi eld had been left blank or an entered value was invalid.
 Netscape Navigator sought to change that with the